mosip/documentation/docs/MOSIP-Java-Coding-Standards.md

 ## 2.2 Source Code Organization in a MOSIP Repository
-Sauce code of any feature in MOSIP will be organized as below.
+Source code of any feature in MOSIP will be organized as below.
 ```
 - feature-parent
     - feature-core - jar